 You may take this medicine with or without food.

 Shake well the oral suspension before each use.
-Measure the dose with the oral dispenser that comes with the package.
-Add your dose with 3 or 4 ounces of juice or milk, mix well, and take it immediately.
+Measure the dose with the oral dispenser that comes with it.
+Add your dose with 3 or 4 ounces of juice or milk, mix well, and take it right away.